BA (Literature and Japanese)

 Returning from post-study travels, Alan successfully undertook a Cambridge University certificate in teaching English as a foreign language to build on his degree studies.
 Selected for the JET programme operated under the auspices of the Government of Japan, Alan was offered a one year placement with Kochi Prefecture on the east coast of the island of Shikoku, from July 2014.
 A successful year led to the offer of another year on this contract, now also completed with a further invitation to continue – but Alan had other plans.

-After a six month break spent working and studying in Germany to crank up his German language skills, Alan was awarded a Japanese government scholarship to return to Japan to undertake a Masters program at the School of Media and Governance, Keio University in Tokyo.
+After a six month break spent working and studying in Germany to crank up his German language skills, Alan returned to Japan after being awarded a Japanese Government scholarship to undertake a Masters program at the School of Media and Governance, Keio University in Tokyo.